iUtsavB/HackerRankSolutions/README.md

-# HackerRankSolutions
+# Hacker Rank Solutions
-Solutions to the problems on HackerRank in Python3
+Solutions to the problems on HackerRank in Python3 and C